DISPATCH methods: an approximate, entropy-based Riemann solver for ideal magnetohydrodynamics: Discussion and conclusions

 \subsection{Future work}

-In future papers we will discuss the divergence cleaning procedures and the addition of tabular EOS.
-The latter is needed to do more realistic simulations in astrophysical applications.
-The HLLS solver requires a slight more care when adding the more general, non-ideal gas EOS.
-We will keep developing the solver so it would be able to cover a larger range of Mach numbers and in general perform better: \begin{itemize} \item we intend to implement better slope limiters, e.g. \cite{Sekora_2009}; \item solver modifications for very low Mach number regimes; \item solver modifications for relativistic regimes; \item heavy optimization for better memory alignment and vectorization \end{itemize}
+We will keep developing the solver so it would be able to cover a larger range of Mach numbers and in general perform better, e.g.: \begin{itemize} \item solver modifications for very low Mach number regimes; \item implementing a well-balanced scheme, consistent with the solver; \item solver modifications for relativistic regimes; \item heavy optimization to improve memory alignment and vectorization that would be also suitable for modern GPUs; \item non-ideal MHD effects, introduce entropy generation in Ohmic dissipation and ambipolar diffusion. \end{itemize}